dashakankhya20/SocioVerse/README.md

 # SocioVerse
-A web-based social media platform created using the MERN stack.
-Here the users can share posts, like/dislike each other's posts, and comment on posts.
+SocioVerse is a web-based social media platform created using the MERN stack.
+Users can share posts, like/dislike each other's posts, and comment on posts.
+The platform includes real-time chat functionality and allows users to manage their profiles and friendships.

 # Tech Stack
 ## Frontend